bakdata/kpops/docs/docs/developer/contributing.md

 ### git

 We are using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to import the [KPOps examples](https://github.com/bakdata/kpops-examples) repository.
 You need to fetch the repository locally on your machine.
-Todo so use this command:
+To do so use this command:

 ```bash
 git submodule init